Wellesley Sales Dashboard

 5️⃣ Neighborhood Trends Are Incredibly Local

-6️⃣ Days on Market Remain Low and Stable
+6️⃣ Days on Market Remain Stable

-With an average of 83 days from list to close, Wellesley continues to offer:
+With an average of ~83 days from list to close, Wellesley continues to offer:

-• Quick, predictable absorption
+• Predictable absorption

 • Consistent competition for well-located homes

-• Strong fundamentals that support long-term home value
+• Strong fundamentals that support long-term value